FMaz008/VineHelper/docs/COUNT_PLACEHOLDER_SYNC_INVESTIGATION.md

 3. After 100ms delay (to ensure DOM has settled):
     - Visible count is recalculated
     - `grid:fetch-complete` event is emitted
-4. `GridEventManager` handles the event:
+4. `NotificationMonitor` handles the event:
     - Updates placeholders first
     - Triggers sort to position placeholders correctly